Cyfrin/Updraft/courses/advanced-foundry/4-merkle-airdrop/24-deploy-and-claim-on-zksync-sepolia-(optional)/+page.md

 ---

-<a name="top"></a>
+> </a>

 ### Introduction

 In this lesson, we will be **manually deploying on zkSync Sepolia**.
 Although scripts are highly recommended in order to avoid mistakes and save funds, we will proceed with typing command directly in the terminal since scripts do not work well on zkSync at the moment of recording.

 As usual, we will deploy the contracts `BagelToken` and `MerkleAirdrop`, generate the message hash, sign it, and split our long signature into its _v, r, s_ components.
 We'll then mint and trasfer tokens to the `MerkleAirdrop` contract, claim the tokens from a third party address and finally verify this claim.